These procedures must be read in conjunction with the Use of Animals in Public Schools Policy.

 - prior to seeking approval, refer to the Australian code for the care and use of animals for scientific purposes 8th Edition 2013;

-- submit Form A1: Proposal for the use of animals: primary and secondary schools and obtain written approval from the Schools Animal Ethics Committee prior to the commencement of a scientific teaching activity; and
+- submit an application using the Animal Ethics System (login required) and obtain written approval from the Schools Animal Ethics Committee prior to the commencement of a scientific teaching activity; and

 - submit an amendment notification if there is any variation to the activity, including staff changes, to the original proposal and not proceed until approval has been granted by the Schools Animal Ethics Committee.